Foundation vs Charity vs Nonprofit: Key Differences

 What Is a Foundation?

-Foundations are similar to nonprofits, except money for a foundation usually comes from a family or a corporate entity.
+Foundations are similar to nonprofits, except that money for a foundation usually comes from a family or a corporate entity.
 In fact, foundations can donate money to nonprofits from their revenues, often in the form of grants or gifts.

 How Foundations Work